wieni/wmmailable/README.md

 }
 ```

+### Logging sent mails
+- When enabled, this wil log all outgoing mails - also those that aren't composed through this module.
+- To enable, configure the [mailsystem](https://www.drupal.org/project/mailsystem) module to use _Mailable - Logger_ as
+ the mail sender.
+- To view logged mails, go to `/admin/reports/sent-mails` or follow the menu link at _Reports_ > _Sent mails_.

 ### Hooks and events
 - Two hooks are provided, `hook_mailable_alter` and `hook_mailable_{module}_{key}_alter`.
 These hooks are called after the `send` method is called on the mailable, but before the mail is sent.